If you would like to ask a question that is not addressed below, please contact the project team.

 Canada Port Authorities are required to be self-funded and competitive.
 They earn revenues by leasing port lands and waters an through fees to use the port.
 The project will be funded by the port authority and private investment, not income tax dollars.
 The investment will be recouped by the proceeds of the long-term lease of the terminal operator and terminal user fees.

 5. Is expanding existing container terminals an option to meet growing demand?

 The Vancouver Fraser Port Authority has worked with terminal operators to increase capacity at existing terminals.
-The four existing terminals in Metro Vancouver – Deltaport, Vanterm, Centerm and Fraser Surrey Docks – have undergone improvements in the past decade to maximize their capacity.
+The four existing terminals at the Port of Vancouver – Deltaport, Vanterm, Centerm and Fraser Surrey Docks – have undergone improvements in the past decade to maximize their capacity.
 Further improvements are planned at Deltaport and are being examined at Centerm.

 Even with these improvements and planned expansion at the Fairview Container Terminal in Prince Rupert, Canada’s west coast will still need more capacity by the mid-2020s.
 The Roberts Bank Terminal 2 Project would meet Canada’s trade demand.

 6. Has the port authority looked at alternative ways of delivering capacity?